How Programmatic Advertising Can Help Brands In a Time of Crisis

 Communication methods, such as social, email, and paid search are commonly used during times of crisis to quickly reach the right audience.
 But once those channels have been exhausted, programmatic advertising can be used as part of a multi-channel strategy to help spread your message even further.

-In this blog post, we’ll give you a quick primer on crisis communications and share tips on how to leverage programmatic advertising to reach the right audience when it really matters.
+In this blog post, we’ll give you a quick primer on crisis communications and share tips on how to use programmatic advertising to reach the right audience when it really matters.

 What Is Crisis Communications?